babolivier/maubot-autoreply/README.md

 Then create a new client in maubot, connected to your own account (so it can send replies from it).
 Make sure to turn "Autojoin" __off__ otherwise the bot might join new rooms and DMs on your behalf while you're away.
+Also make sure to set the display name and avatar URL for the instance to `disable`, otherwise maubot will change or remove the profile for your account.

 You can then proceed to create a new instance with the client you have just created, and the plugin `bzh.abolivier.autoreply`.
 Feel free to edit the configuration as you like.
 All